Tectu/malloy/readme.md

 # Overview
-Malloy is a small, embeddable HTTP & WebSocket server built on top of [boost.beast](https://www.boost.org/doc/libs/1_75_0/libs/beast/doc/html/index.html).
+Malloy is a small, embeddable HTTP & WebSocket server & client built on top of [boost.beast](https://www.boost.org/doc/libs/1_75_0/libs/beast/doc/html/index.html).

-The main use case for this library is a C++ project which needs to embedd an HTTP and/or WebSocket server.
+The main use case for this library is a C++ project which needs to embedd an HTTP and/or WebSocket server and/or client.

 # Features
 The following list provides an overview of the currently implemented features.
 Some of these are optional and can be enabled/disabled.

 - Client
+  - HTTP (Plain or TLS/SSL connections)
   - Websocket (Plain or TLS/SSL connections)
 - Server
   - HTTP